NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV05-vector-raster-integration-advanced.md

 object `plot.locationsSp_HARV` to extract an average tree height value for the area within 20m of each vegetation plot location in the study area.

-Create a simple plot showing the mean tree height of each plot.
+Create a simple plot showing the mean tree height of each plot using the `plot()` function in base-R.
 </div>